Puppies, babies and crawfish? The best NFL team schedule reveals

 — Chicago Bears (@ChicagoBears) April 20, 2018

-Most smashing: Falcons
+Most smashing: Buccaneers

 The 2018 schedule has OFFICIALLY dropped.